fdazen/fda-documentation/operation_reports.md

 ##**Arrivals: Detailed Report (ARR)**

-The Arrivals Detailed Report displays all reservations that meets the specified criteria for the selected date range.
-One of the benefits of using this report is that it allows the flexibility of selecting a range of arrival dates or a range of stay dates.
+The _Arrivals Detailed Report_ displays all reservations that meet all the specified for the a certain date range.
+One of the main benefits of this report is that it allows you to have consolidated information for all reservations that meet the criteria specified in the report's filter.

 - This report is on the PostgreSQL DB so accounts will not be added by default.
 Request "Advanced Reports" if access is necessary (will take some time to sync across)